 Compressors also come in different classifications that are based on the amount of PSI (pounds per square inch) the devices put out.
 The different classifications are low, medium and high-pressure compressors.
 Low will give you 150psi or less.
 Medium will allow 151 to 1,000psi.
 High-pressure compressors will put out over 1,000psi.

 There are several designs or “styles” of air compressors you can purchase or in some cases rent.
 These are the compressors you can find: Single-Stage Reciprocating, Two-Stage Reciprocating, Compound, Rotary Screw, Rotary Vane, Scroll, Turbo and Axial.
+We go deep in to the differences of each type here at BACR.

 Each of these compressors operates mechanically just a little different from one another making some better suited for certain jobs than others.